wolffles/StayFreshersJS/README.md

 #USER STORIES
 CURRENTLY ( rush to production )
+  * there isn't a way to edit cards yet
   * landing page should show whats coming for the app.
   * try to use less default bootstrap looking UI
   * get the ability to test the decks